 If you’re looking for companies to help you invest your money, one big player is the Acorns platform.
-In this Acorns review, I’ll explain how Acorns can turn the change you get from making everyday purchases into the building blocks of a healthy investment portfolio — with almost no effort on your part.
+In this Acorns review, I’ll explain how the automated investing tool converts your change on every purchase you make into an investment portfolio — with almost no effort on your part.

 Table of Contents